rust-lang/rust/src/doc/trpl/macros.md

 This works because Rust has a [hygienic macro system][].
 Each macro expansion happens in a distinct ‘syntax context’, and each variable is tagged with the syntax context where it was introduced.
-It’s as though the variable `state` inside `main` is painted a different‘color’from the variable `state` inside the macro, and therefore they don’t conflict.
+It’s as though the variable `state` inside `main` is painted a different ‘color’ from the variable `state` inside the macro, and therefore they don’t conflict.

 [hygienic macro system]: http://en.wikipedia.org/wiki/Hygienic_macro